raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 Read the [official guidelines document](https://astro-pi.org/wp-content/uploads/2018/09/Astro_Pi_Mission_Zero_Guidelines_2018_19_V12_pages.pdf){:target="_blank"} for Mission Zero.

-You will need to register for the Mission Zero challenge to allow your team/s to participate.
+You will need to register for the Mission Zero challenge to allow your team(s) to participate.

 + Go to the [Trinket emulator Mission Zero page](https://trinket.io/mission-zero){:target="_blank"}.